killbill/killbill-avatax-plugin/README.md

 * `org.killbill.billing.plugin.avatax.proxyPort`: proxy port
 * `org.killbill.billing.plugin.avatax.strictSSL`: if false, unverified certificates are trusted
 * `org.killbill.billing.plugin.avatax.connectTimeout`: maximum time in millisecond the client can wait when connecting to a remote host
-* `org.killbill.billing.plugin.avatax.readTimeout`: maximum time in millisecond the client can stay idle
 * `org.killbill.billing.plugin.avatax.requestTimeout`: maximum time in millisecond the client waits until the response is completed

 These properties can be specified globally via System Properties or on a per tenant basis: